simbo1905/thinbus-srp-js/README.md

 Note that if you build on jdk17 the junit-js tests which test the javascript cryptography takes a very long time.
 Building with jdk18 is ten times faster.

-Code current code uses Nimbus 1.5.0-SNAPSHOT which has not yet made it to maven central so you should  `git clone` then `mvn install` that locally to use this library today.
+Code current code uses Nimbus 1.5.1-SNAPSHOT from my fork which has not yet made it to maven central so you should  `git clone` then `mvn install` that locally to use this library today.

 ## Using